 Exomecha gameplay

-Players were thrown into a planet called Omecha in Exomecha where they would have to fight to take control of the planet’s valuable resources across three different game modes.
+The premise of Exomecha would see players thrown onto a planet called Omecha where they would have to fight to take control of the planet’s valuable resources across three different game modes.
 While the world you experienced would be pretty natural at first, the planet would evolve over time, creating unpredictable environments to fight over.

-There were also planned to be gadgets and abilities to equip as you spend time in Omecha.
+TwistedRed also planned for there to be gadgets and abilities to equip as you spend time in Omecha.
 A grappling hook would be available for players, but there was also going to be a number of defensive and movement abilities to use.

 And finally, if you’ve watched the trailer, you’ll know there was a dragon in the game too.
 Well, that dragon was AI-controlled and it wreaked havoc for both teams – but there was a reward if you could take it down.